The Most Common Florida Robocalls and How to Fight Them

 What Else Can DoNotPay Do to Help You?

 In addition to giving you a hand with robocalls, DoNotPay can assist you in getting a Florida DMV appointment faster, renewing your Florida driver’s license faster, managing your bills, and much more.
-You just need to open DoNotPay via the web browser or an iOS device and select the service you need.
+You just need to open DoNotPay via the web browser and select the service you need.
 Here are some other things that our app can help you out with to save you some trouble:

 - Jump phone queues so you can reach customer support faster